 Wednesday, June 10, 2020 - 09:45

-Maynooth University academics are leading a range of diverse and innovative projects under the Government’s Covid-19 research programme, coordinated by Science Foundation Ireland (SFI).
+Maynooth University academics are leading diverse and innovative projects under the Government’s Covid-19 research programme, coordinated by Science Foundation Ireland (SFI).

 Announcing €1.4 million in 11 projects this week, the Minister for Business, Enterprise and Innovation, Heather Humphreys, TD, said: “I am delighted to announce this further investment in research and innovation related to COVID-19.
 These projects will address immediate priorities to assist us with the challenges we face as we seek to reopen our society and economy, and get the country running again.”